khadijagulleid/Hospital-Management-System/HOWTO.md

 ## Project Description

-This project is a simple hospital management system created using Java and OOP concepts.
-It includes classes like Doctor, Patient and Nurse.
-The system shows inheritance, abstraction and interfaces.
+This project is a simple hospital management system created using Java.
+It includes classes like Doctor, Nurse and Patient.
+The system uses OOP concepts such as inheritance, abstraction and interfaces.

-In this version, user input was added so the user can enter data instead of hard coding it.
-This makes the program more flexible.
+In the previous version, user input was added so the user can enter data instead of hard coding.

 ## Exceptions Implemented

 Exception handling was added using try and catch block.
-This helps to prevent the program from crashing if the user enters wrong input like text instead of numbers.
+This helps prevent the program from crashing if wrong input is entered.

 Finally block is also used to show that the program has ended.

+## Collections and File Handling

+ArrayList was used to store multiple patient objects.

+File handling was added using BufferedWriter to save data into a file and BufferedReader to read the data from the file.

-This improves the program and makes it more safe to use.
+This helps the program store and access data.